munificent/craftinginterpreters/book/strings.md

 But, for concatenation, we've already dynamically allocated a character array on the heap.
-Making another copy of that would be redundant (and would mean `takeString()` has to remember to free its copy).
+Making another copy of that would be redundant (and would mean `concatenate()` has to remember to free its copy).
 Instead, this function claims ownership of the string you give it.

-## Freeing objects
+## Freeing Objects

-Take this innocuous-seeming expression:
+Behold this innocuous-seeming expression:

 ```lox
 "st" + "ri" + "ng"